-If a parabolic Higgs bundle $(\sE,\theta)$ is a fixed point of $\mathbb{G}_m$- action, then it has a structure of system of parabolic Hodge bundles.
+If a strongly parabolic Higgs bundle $(\sE,\theta)$ is a fixed point of the $\mathbb{G}_m$-action, then it has the structure of a system of parabolic Hodge bundles.
 We have the following lemma similar to \cite[Lemma 4.1]{Sim92}, \cite[Theorem 8]{Sim90} and \cite[Theorem 5.2]{Yo95}: